andrew-candela/surf-scraper/README.md

 ## ToDo

-- Handle missing data more gracefully.
+- indicate buoy positions when doing spot reports.
-A buoy that no longer publishes data will currently break the app.
+Currently the user can't tell which buoy the reading came from.